jerseycheese/BootHillGM/Docs/ProjectOverview.md

 This modular approach, combined with the App Router structure, allows for easier development, testing, and future expansions.

 ## 7. Development Status
-The project has transitioned to a Next.js 14.x web application using the App Router.
-The basic Next.js project structure has been set up, and the team is in the process of implementing core components and adapting the existing logic to the new framework.
+The project has made significant progress:
+- Implemented the basic Next.js 14.x project structure using the App Router.
+- Set up the core game engine using React Context for state management.
+- Created the main layout and home page.
+- Implemented a basic character creation page.
+- The team is now focusing on expanding the character creation functionality and implementing the game session page.

 ## 8. MVP Development Focus
 - Implement core gameplay loop for personal/family/friends use